 Many people, however, are put off by the extra money and steps needed for that.
 Additionally, rounded woks can be difficult to store since they do not stand on their own.

 For this reason, many Western woks have a flattened based that sits more easily on a gas or electric stovetop.

-For this reason, it is important to consider whether or not a lid is included with your wok when you evaluate the price.
+For this reason, it is important to consider whether or not a lid is included when you evaluate the price.
 If it does not, make sure you factor it in.

-In addition to cleaning utensils and a lid, you will need a few other tools to help you make delicious foods with your wok.
+In addition to cleaning utensils and a lid, you will need a few other tools to help you make delicious foods with your new cooking pot.